 Adrian James Acoustics is a fully independent acoustics consultancy.
 We provide expertise ranging from the acoustic design of arts and educational buildings to environmental noise assessments.

 The practice combines technical facilities normally associated with large companies with the flexibility, speed and economy of a small specialist consultancy.
-We assist in the design and refurbishment of acoustically excellent buildings within limited budgets.
+We assist in the design and refurbishment of acoustically-excellent buildings within limited budgets.

 One thing that surprises visitors is that the company provides lunch for all staff in our conference room (the administrative staff job description includes knowing how to dress a salad).
-This means that there is one time in the day when we all get together and talk.
+This means that there is a time in the day when we all get together and talk.
 We could achieve the same thing through weekly brainstorming meetings and team-building exercises on Dartmoor, but we find that lunch works better.

 In fact when Adrian James started recruiting staff, he simply listed all of the things that he didn’t like about his six previous employers, and set out to avoid making the same mistakes.

 It seems to work as we have a very low staff turnover.